lengthy page building?

 The high transaction fees that PayPal charges are another unfortunate hurdle as it will overall cut into your bottom line.

-Shopify vs PayPal?
-That is the tricky question this whole article has been trying to solve.
-Both Shopify Payments and Paypal have their own benefits and downfall in their use.
+As you can see, both Shopify Payments and Paypal have their own benefits and downfall in their use.

 However, every business has unique needs that could change our recommendation of using both payment options.
 You know your business better than we ever could, so use your discretion to make the best decision.
 Below we laid out how Shopify Payments and PayPal stack up against each other in a few major categories that matter the most to online business